viamrobotics/docs/docs/program/CLI.md

 ### robots

-The *robots* command lists all robots that the authenticated user has access to, filtered by organization and location.
+The *robots* command lists all robots that the authenticated session has access to, filtered by organization and location.

 #### synopsis